 Needless to say, the flavors of Chocolate Silk with its classic chocolate curls are still something to fight about.
 This naturally sweet pie is special because it combines the flavors of Chocolate Silk with a thick, creamy chocolate pudding.
 We all love chocolate pudding and this pie is the lovely marriage of mousse and pudding!
 It’s is SO delicious we almost needed to make our own individual pies!
 You know, to keep the peace.

 There are a lot of recipes for chocolate pies but they often contain tons of dairy and sugar.
 This recipe is a little different – it’s vegan and gluten-free!
-An avocado base makes this more thick and filling than other cream pies and we didn’t call this “French Silk” pie only because it is not as light and airy as a chocolate mouse.
+An avocado base for the cream makes this more thick and filling than other cream pies.
 This healthier recipe has a really creamy, highly addictive chocolate flavor and texture without dairy, soy or refined sugar or flour.
 Plus, the chocolate filling is raw!